Accredited architecture educational institutions will no longer need to apply for a Specific License for Cuba travel

 two inner diagonal streets that cross the building in all directions integrating the pedestrian circulation with the outer fabric.

-Visit to the former Centro Gallego, an exponent of German neo-baroque architecture style in Havana, built in 1915 by
+Centro Gallego, an exponent of German neo-baroque architecture style in Havana, built in 1915 by

 Belgian architect Paul Belau.
 The building is adorned with stone and marble statues.